 Names four streets S of Washington St.: Madison, Monroe, Adams, Jackson.

 Makes restraining of pigs in the village streets a requirement.

-Makes the shooting of a firearm within the village a punishable offence.
+Makes the shooting of a firearm within the village a punishable offense.

-Makes the removal of timber from either Chicago bridge an offence.
+Makes the removal of timber from either Chicago bridge an offense.

 Regulates the running of horses through the streets.